Sandbox Training environment — real customers aren't contacted and payments aren't charged. Reset Weekly

 Browsing and searching

 The Clients list is sorted alphabetically by last name.
-Use the search box at the top of the list to filter by first name, last name, or email address — the search matches any part of those fields, case-insensitive.
+Use the search box at the top of the list to filter by first name, last name, email address, or account number — the search matches any part of those fields, case-insensitive.
+Multi-word queries (for example, "Jane Smith") are matched as separate terms, so each word can land in a different field, and order doesn't matter.
 Clear the search to return to the full list.

 Email deliverability flags